Cooking Gorgeous

 • You can prepare it ahead and keep it refrigerated for up to 3 days until you need it.

-• Minced beef - I use high-fat content beef mince for flavour.
-Also, it releases enough fat for cooking the onions and vegetables without needing any olive oil.
+• Ground beef - I use high-fat content ground beef for flavor.
+Also, it releases enough fat for cooking onions and vegetables without needing any olive oil.

-• Milk - Adding milk might sound strange but don’t skip it.
-Milk gives the sauce a smooth and velvety texture and helps the mince cooking.
+• Milk - Adding milk might sound strange, but don’t skip it.
+It gives the sauce a smooth and velvety texture and helps the meat cook.

 • Seasoning - Make sure you add the seasoning at the end of the cooking and check before you add any salt.
 Always be careful when adding the salt if using store-bought beef stock or stock cubes as they contain salt already.